hftf/oligodendrocytes/README.md

 ### Install dependencies

-1. Install pandoc, pxslcc, saxon, gdrive, and drive.
+1. Install pandoc, pxslcc, saxon, and drive.
 See reqs.md for details.

 ### Add a tournament